Preparing for a Pregnancy

 Your overall health is the foundation of your reproductive and prenatal health.
 Now is the time to set up some appointments with your doctors.
 This should include:

 - Annual physical for both you and your partner, if you are due for one.
-Let the doctor know that you are planning to get pregnant and ask if you need to update any vaccines, including the COVID-19 vaccine.
+Let the doctor know that you are planning to get pregnant and ask if you need to update any vaccines, including a COVID-19 vaccine booster.
 Find out what implications preexisting conditions have on a pregnancy and vice versa.
 Go over prescription medications you are on and make sure they are safe to take during the preconception and prenatal periods.
 If you have any family history of genetic conditions, discuss those with the doctor, too.

 - Preconception checkup at the OBGYN.
 If your primary care doctor is an OBGYN, this and the annual physical may be a combined visit.
 March of Dimes has an in-depth guide on what to look for during your preconception checkup.